International Faculty

 Hong Kong, Hong Kong

+Dr. Margaret Fok is currently a Consultant and the Deputy Chief of Service at the Department of Orthopaedics and Traumatology, Queen Mary Hospital, and an Honorary Clinical Associate Professor of The University of Hong Kong.
 Dr. Margaret Fok had her undergraduate medical training in University of Otago, New Zealand.
-Upon the completion of her orthopaedic specialist training in Hong Kong, she seeks further training in hand and wrist surgeries and microsurgeries by working with Professor Diego Fernandez, (Switzerland), Professor Fu-Chen Wei, (Taiwan), Professor David Chuang, (Taiwan) and Professor Yuen- Kuen Tu (Taiwan).
+Upon the completion of her orthopaedic specialist training in Hong Kong, she seek further training in hand and wrist surgeries and microsurgeries by working with Professor Diego Fernandez, (Switzerland), Professor Fu-Chen Wei, (Taiwan), Professor David Chuang, (Taiwan) and Professor Yuen- Kuen Tu (Taiwan).

 Mohd Hanifah Jusoh